PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

     Provide any other optional information and create your block.

+    Note that the ability to infer credentials from the running environment was recently added.
+TK - Kevin, Bianca - does this apply here?

 ### Create serverless work pool

 Navigate to **Work Pools** in the Prefect UI and select the serverless cloud work pool type you plan to use.